Chicane: Traffic calming

-Limited accident data for chicane schemes indicate changes in injury accidents (range from −54% to +32%) and accident severity.
+Limited crash-data for chicane schemes indicate changes in injury crashes (range from −54% to +32%) and crash severity.

 Chicanes can also be used to prevent access to certain vehicles.
 The Vermont Agency of Transportation has considered adding chicanes to Route 108 in Stowe and Cambridge to prevent the passage of tractor-trailers, which often get stuck further up the road.

 Pedestrian

 A pedestrian chicane is a kind of permanent fence used at a railway crossing to slow pedestrians down and to force them to observe both directions before crossing the railway tracks.
 While passing the chicane, one has to turn to the left and to the right, increasing the probability of seeing an approaching train.
 A similar arrangement is sometimes used at the entrances of parks to impede bicycle, car, mobility scooter, and wheelchair access.